 This video outlines my top tips for senior citizens when choosing their piano set up, including the best piano keyboards, seats, stands and pedals.
 It includes info on wheelchair accessible stands and which keyboards are easier for people with dexterity challenges eg arthritis.

-Top 3 Features Your Piano Keyboard Needs To Have
+Top 3 Features Your Keyboard Should Have

 - Keys are standard size (not small eg childrens size)

 - Keyboard has at least 61 keys (counting both black and white keys)

 - The keys are touch sensitive (ie plays louder when keys are pressed harder)